Rishabh-Samra/Rishabh95.github.io/README.md

 # Rishabh95.github.io
-I am a MS(Research) scholar at IIT Madras
+I am currently working as a data scientist in Dozee.
+I graduated before from IIT-Madras after completing MS(Research) in the areas of Computer Vision and Deep Learning.